 Joining enthusiasts who share your interests in forums and meetups is a great way of varying your thinking and can be a sure way of getting you out of a rut.

-Sharing the results of your interests in photos and videos with others can be fun and stimulate new avenues of thinking that get you out of that rut as well.
+Sharing the results of your interests in photos, videos, or other crafts and hobbies with others can be fun and stimulate new avenues of thinking that get you out of that rut as well.

 #5 Time and Timing